 - Some of the collectables and art pieces

 All these items indeed have a certain intrinsic valueIntrinsic ValueIntrinsic value is defined as the net present value of all future free cash flows to equity (FCFE) generated by a company over the course of its existence.
-It reflects the true value of the company that underlies the stock, i.e. the amount of money that might be received if the company and all of its assets were sold today., but there is a sizeable amount of money required in their purchase.
+It reflects the true value of the company that underlies the stock, i.e. the amount of money that might be received if the company and all of its assets were sold today., but a sizable amount of money is required for their purchase.
 Moreover, investors often develop cold feet at the mere thought of having their money locked up for a long time in such investments.
 Together, they often dissuade investors or buyers from making such investments.

 Why Invest in Illiquid Assets?

 The answer to this question is simple.
-Sacrificing liquidityLiquidityLiquidity shows the ease of converting the assets or the securities of the company into the cash.
-Liquidity is the ability of the firm to pay off the current liabilities with the current assets it possesses. is considered as a sound investment strategy by some investors who hope to reap a relatively higher yield in future.
+Sacrificing liquidityLiquidityLiquidity is the ease of converting assets or securities into cash. is considered a sound investment strategy by some investors who hope to reap a relatively higher yield.
 Therefore, the possibility of high earnings can compensate for the inability to trade easily.

 So, how much extra return can justify such types of investmentsTypes Of InvestmentsStocks, bonds, and cash equivalents are the three main forms of investments.
 Investment, in general, refers to the purchase of anything for future use with the goal of generating a regular cash flow or increasing the value of something over time so that it can be sold for a higher price than it was purchased for, i.e. capital gains. ?

 While making investments in privately held companies that don’t trade on any exchange, the investors ask for higher risk premiums.
-Mostly, professionally managed funds with a long investment horizon invest in these companies.
-As such, the investors have limited freedom to move out of the investment before the funds’ maturity.
+Mostly, professionally managed funds invest in these companies with a long investment horizon.
+The investors have limited freedom to move out of the investment before the funds’ maturity.

 Illiquid and Risk

-- Assets like real estate properties grow in value over time which reduces the impact of inflation.
+- Assets like real estate properties grow in value over time, reducing the impact of inflation.